blenherr/pi-hosted-mealie/docs/passbolt.md

 To start registration follow the link provided in your mailbox or here: https://passbolt.local/setup/start/9fb7180d-b44b-41bf-bf77-8c5ab23e8cbc/966ce549-18ec-4b12-9171-9a1bb2f1a393
 ```
+If you configured your smtp server right you should get a email.
+Click on `get starded`

-Copy and paste the url above in browser.
+If you do not get an email have a look into your spam folder and/or copy and paste the url above in browser.

 Proceed with `Welcome to Passbolt, please select a passphrase!`.

 You may have to install Passbolt browser add-on.

-## Past-Installation Steps
+# Setup Android Mobile App

 Configure the email server by clicking on administration